ewjay/fapiwiki/fapi_1.0_privacy_considerations.md

 # 9. Privacy considerations

 ## 9.1 General
-Each implementation should consider performing a Privacy Impact Assessment and produce the PIA Report.
+Each implementation should consider performing a Privacy impact assessment (PIA) and produce a PIA Report according to ISO/IEC 29134.
-ISO/IEC 29134 provides a valuable resource for conducting PIA and the production of the PIA Report.
-Readers are highly recommended to make use of it.

-In what follows, some information that can be utilized during PIA is listed.
-The list is limited to only those that are related to the protocol transactions and does not include other aspects of the processing.

 ## 9.2 Client registration